paradite/ai-file-edit/README.md

 ## Features

+File Operations

 - Edit files using natural language
 - Create new files
 - Overwrite existing files
 - Make selective edits to files
+- Support for multiple file edits in a single operation

+AI Integration

+- Support for both OpenAI and Anthropic models
+- Support for multiple tool use rounds

+Version Control & Safety

 - Generate diffs for all changes
 - Generate reverse diffs for reverting changes
-- Support for both OpenAI and Anthropic models
+- Ability to revert changes using reverse diffs

+Security

 - Secure file access with allowed directories
-- Automatic file content refresh
-- Support for multiple tool use rounds
-- Support for multiple AI providers (Anthropic, OpenAI)
-- Automatic file content refresh after edits
-- Git-style diffs for tracking changes
-- Support for multiple file edits in a single operation
-- Ability to revert changes using reverse diffs

 ## Installation